 While “Pock-ma” or “Pock-woman” as a nickname is rather unpleasant, this dish is now nearly a national treasure and tastes quite the contrary.

-Keep for a few days and reheat from the fridge.
+Keep for a few days and reheat.
 Don’t freeze leftovers.
-Freezing changes the texture of the tofu to spongey.
+Freezing changes the texture of the tofu to spongy.

 Vegan Mapo Tofu with Caramelized Mushrooms